0komo/tree-sitter-fennel/README.md

 </div>

+> [!NOTE]
+> This is an updated fork of <https://github.com/alexmozaidze/tree-sitter-fennel>, every
+> changes will happen here.

 The grammar is broken down to *core*, and *extensions*.
 - *core* :: syntax items with no forms support.
 - *extensions* :: support to built-in forms, bindings, destructuring, and other macro-like behaviours.